A breathtaking way to explore Alsace, France, is to travel via the foothills of the Vosges Mountains that run along the Rhine plain.

 Best Alsace Villages

 Find below our top picks for the best villages in the Alsace region of France.
 Whilst you can visit these all in one day, we do highly recommend that take 2-3 days to really enjoy the magic of these fairytale villages in Alsace.

 A center of culture since the 13th Century, Colmar is a picturesque city located at the heart of Alsace.

-Painted with scores of architectural landmarks and an impressive cultural heritage, this city had important roles to play during the Protestant Reformation in the 16th century.
+Painted with scores of architectural landmarks and impressive cultural heritage, this city had an important role to play during the Protestant Reformation in the 16th century.
 Meandering lanes and canals keep the historical charm in momentum.